odpi/egeria-docs/site/docs/education/tutorials/git-and-git-hub-tutorial/egeria-git-repositories.md

 The Egeria project's git repositories are located on [GitHub :material-dock-window:](https://github.com/odpi){ target=gh }.
 GitHub is a free, public git service for sharing code and related files.
-It has a web interface to make it easier for theBB Egeria community to monitor the activity in the project and process new content.
+It has a web interface to make it easier for the Egeria community to monitor the activity in the project and process new content.

 Egeria has the following repositories: